vitringr/sandfall/guide/note.md

 # Water Transfer

-Wet sand should have a `wet` state, just like heat.
+Wet sand should have a `soak` state, just like heat.

-When it's near other sand cells (and not only), it can share the wetness.
+When it's near other sand cells (and not only), it can share the `soak`.

+Sand absorbs the water, increasing its `soak`.

+When `soak` is maximum (some number) it stops soaking more.